Sharif-bot-cmd/QNET/README.md

-# 🌐 QNET 1.0: Hybrid Decentralized Web Node
+# 🌐 QNET: Hybrid Decentralized Web Node

+## What’s New in QNET 1.1

+> DuckDuckGo-Style Search
+Clean, readable results with titles, snippets, and metadata.

+> /go Secure Redirect System
+Safely open external or IPFS links without leaving QNET — complete with confirmation and “Return Home.”

 QNET is a self-contained, privacy-first micro network that transforms your device into a decentralized web portal — capable of operating **offline**, through **I2P/TOR/IPFS**, or globally via **Cloudflare Tunnel** or **Ngrok**.